ZiedYT/chats-revenge-public/README.md

 ## Features
 - Runs locally (for free :D) in your PC to enable channel points rewards
 - Rewards:
-    - Chat can timeout each other
+    - Chat can timeout/untimeout each other
     - Chat can turn off your monitor
     - Chat can turn off your camera
     - Chat can simulate keyboard presses